fubby14/tOoIA/grantreadme.txt

 ####################################################################
 - session 0: wallet setup, profiles, first mint, light lecture, set the spell
-- week 1: basic mint as entry token
+- week 1: basic mint as personal grimoire
-- week 2: sketches of artifacts that defy sense
+- week 2: sketches of artifacts that defy reason
 - week 3: fragments from generative systems
 - week 4: spaces that hold contradictions
-- week 5: rules that learn to break
+- week 5: break all the rules
 - week 6: refinement, framing, writing
 - week 7: final artifact and the codex